REMINDER - LEGAL ACTION FOR EXTENDED / MULTIPLE UNAUTHORISED LEAVE DURING TERM TIME - 7TH MARCH 2023

 - OR a retrospective refusal of leave letter from the school outlining the same as above, but including details of how the school has reached the assumption that the child has taken an unauthorised leave of absence;

 - Attendance certificate covering the unauthorised leave period only.
-This should be signed and dated by the head teacher;
+This should be signed and dated by the head teacher.

 - Any additional evidence in relation to the absence ie letter from parent etc.

 - Please note - referrals must be sent 1 family per email.
 Emails with more than one family will not be accepted.
+Please add LOA and the pupils initials in the email subject field and email to email@example.com

 - Refusal of Leave Letter